Critical set for surface diffeomorphisms revisited: Introduction

-\paragraph{c-- Properties of the critical set.} In what follows we consider some properties of the critical set in terms of its behavior under recurrence that resembles classical properties of critical points in the one-dimensional context, and we consider how the set of critical points changes under small perturbation of the dynamics.
+\paragraph{c-- Properties of the critical set.} In what follows we collect several properties of the critical set.
+The first group concerns recurrence behavior, paralleling classical results on critical points in one-dimensional dynamics.
+The second concerns the dependence of the critical set on the diffeomorphism under small perturbations.